 You should try to post new content at least once every day.
 The best time to post is when you feel like you have something worth sharing.
 For instance, if you have a great piece of video content that is a tutorial that you think others would enjoy watching, then you should probably post it during the week.
 However, if you have some really interesting news about a product launch, then you might want to wait until after the weekend so that you don’t miss out on traffic.

 After you have developed an article or a piece of content, and after you syndicated to all social media channels, we also recommend that you take that topic idea and search it through websites specifically designed to answer critical questions.
 One that we like is called Quora.
 We like to take the piece of content that we’ve answered with our article and see if we can answer questions in Quora that deal with the same topic.
-There are over 300 million unique users visit Quora every month.
+There are over 300 million unique users who visit Quora every month.
 We think it would be worth your time doing this!